zlokquay/twitchbot/README.txt

 Please download and install the latest version of node and follow it's instructions at https://nodejs.org/en/

 Clone the files from GitHub and after node is installed, run start.bat to open the bot.

+MESSAGE ME ON DISCORD FOR PASSWORD TO ALLOW BOT TO WORK

 --------
 OoTBingoBot is a simple bot to allow the user to set a bingo board and users to see the url for that bingo board.